Entropy-Variance curves of binary sequences generated by random substitutions of constant length: Main Statistical Properties

 This equation cannot be explicitly solved for $p$ for any value of $k$ and $i$.
 Nonetheless, the roots of the polynomial:

 can be obtained numerically.
 For each substitution length, $k=1,2,\ldots$, we are able to fit the roots of polynomial $r_{k,i}(p)$ to the function of $i$:

-The values of the fitting parameters $\alpha(k)$ and $\beta(k)$, as well as the corresponding residual sum of squares, are shown in table \ref{uniquetable}.
+The values of the fitting parameters $\alpha(k)$ and $\beta(k)$, as well as the corresponding residual sum of squares, are shown in Table \ref{uniquetable}.
 As it can be observed, as the $k$-value increases, it seems that $\alpha(k) \to 0.5$ and $\beta(k) \to 1$, that is:

-This proves that the roots of the polynomials, i.e. the values of $p$ where the variance of $X$ achieves its maximum, tends to 1 as $i$ tends to infinity.
+This suggests that the roots of the polynomials, i.e., the values of $p$ where the variance of $X$ achieves its maximum, tends to 1 as $i$ tends to infinity.
 In addition, the variance of $X$ at the maximum tends to infinity, although, by definition, this variance is null at $p=1$.
-The almost independence with $k$ of the roots of the polynomial $r_{k,i}(p)$, seems to be related to its own structure.
-Nonetheless, we have not a rigorous proof yet.
+We have not a rigorous explanation of the reason behind the almost independence with $k$ of the roots of the polynomial $r_{k,i}(p)$.
+Likely, it seems to be related to the self-similar properties of the generation process.